The 5 Most User-Friendly Programming Languages

 A programming language, as you may know, is essentially a system of communication with computers to effectuate algorithms and produce outputs.
-To keep up with the gradual materialization of the fully digital age, software programming is one of the most necessary skills one could have.
+To keep up with the gradual advancements in the digital age, software programming is one of the most necessary skills one could have.

-With the demand for programmers shooting up with every passing day and the multitude of opportunities out there, learning programming languages is bound to prove beneficial.
-There are more than 700 programming languages developers already use, and yet more continue to be created to be compatible with the latest and upcoming technological advancements- like VR (virtual reality), AI (artificial intelligence), and fully autonomous vehicles.
+With the demand for programmers shooting up with every passing day and the humongous opportunities out there, learning programming languages proves to be beneficial.
+There are more than 700 programming languages that developers already use.
+Yet more continue to be compatible with the latest and upcoming technological advancements- like VR (virtual reality), AI (artificial intelligence), and fully autonomous vehicles.

 If you are an aspiring programmer, choosing which language to learn first can seem like a daunting task.
 But worry not, because in this post we tell you how to go about choosing a programming language, and then discuss 5 of the most user-friendly languages you can begin with.

 The first thing you must remember before selecting a programming language: don’t chase after the latest technological trend, or whichever language happens to be the most-hyped up one at a certain time.
 Instead, make the choice based on factors like your personal interests and the type of software you’d like to develop.